 Dooble is a free software web browser made using the Qt toolkit's webview module.
 It's github page describes it as "A colorful Web browser".
 Releases are made for Windows, MacOS and Debian.
 It can be compiled for other GNU/Linux variants beyond Debian as well as FreeBSD but ready-to-use releases are not made.
 Compiling and installing it on GNU/Linux systems beyond Debian is not that difficult if you are a wizard but it is not strait-forward if you are clueless.
-The Debian installation README is not at all useful on other GNU/Linux variants.
-Once installed it's a working browser but it's not great and it has some flaws which makes it unsuitable as a daily driver web browser.
+The Debian installation README is useful on such a GNU/Linux variant.
+Once installed it's a working browser.

 Features and usability